NSSAC/SIMBA_Schelling/README.md

   - The boundary data file geo_reference.csv

 ## Requirements
 The code minimally requires Python 3.8, Pandas 1.3.5, Geopandas 0.10.2, and Requests 2.28.1.
-Currently, it has only been tested under Linux.
+Currently, it has only been tested under Linux using the slurm job submission system.

+## Notes
+13 Feb 2023: we are exploring ways to execute the model without the need for using slurm.
+Updates will be posted when ready.

 ## Running the Simba-Schelling model